msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     :alt: Keyword Icon (iconscout.com/icons/keyword) by EcommDesign (iconscout.com/contributors/ecommdesign)

-All but the most primitive programming languages have words that mean something special to the computer.
+All but the most primitive programming languages define words that mean something special to the computer.
 Called *keywords*, these words help the computer recognize the instructions that you want it to execute.
-There are 35 keywords in Python.
+There are 35 keywords in Python, as shown below.

 +----------+----------+----------+----------+----------+
 |  Python Keywords                                     |